-Mitsubishi is all set to reintroduce the 2017 Outlander SUV in the Indian market during festive season.
+Mitsubishi is all set to reintroduce the 2018 Outlander SUV in the Indian market in the first half of 2018.

 -New dual slat grille with chrome and aluminium finish